Japan

 Tokyo is a mega-market, offering numerous opportunities for individual investment strategies.
 Stability and independence make Japan’s capital interesting, especially for diversification reasons.
 It provides an attractive risk-reward profile based on stable rental development in combination with a low fluctuation yield development.
 Therefore, it is very much likely that more international capital will flow into the Tokyo residential property market in the coming months and years.

-AM alpha // Crane Portfolio
+AM ALPHA // Crane Portfolio

 Solid market - investible stock - favourable funding – attractive returns